michaelpearce21/CI_MS1_DAL/README.md

-# 'Dice and Lattes' Board Game Cafe, Cardiff
+# 'Dice and Lattes' Board Game Cafe, Cearphilly
 ### An assessed project for the Code Institute

 Dice and Lattes is a new cafe in the heart of Caerphilly which doesn't just offer **exceptional** coffes, **responsibly sourced**, but also invites you to sit and enjoy a game with friends.